intel/vpl-gpu-rt/_studio/mfx_lib/genx/README.md

 See also: [Media SDK Binary Kernels](https://github.com/Intel-Media-SDK/MediaSDK/wiki/Media-SDK-Binary-Kernels) wiki page.

-By default Media SDK library is built against pre-built Shaders.
+By default oneVPL library is built against pre-built Shaders.
 Optionally it is possible to rebuild them from sources configuring with:
 ```sh
 cmake -DBUILD_KERNELS=ON ...